 The third and most important thing is her honesty.
 The book is written from the heart.
 She has not revealed the name and identity of the individuals.
 This probably is what gives the author the freedom to be as candid as she wants.
 And it’s a delight for the readers.

 I can only say what worked for me and what didn’t.
 I loved the book.
 But I felt the stories could be put in a series, in chronological order of the events as they happened.
 Maybe starting with her childhood travels with family,how she broke into solo-traveling, etc. Basically just a reordering of chapters maybe.
 That’s my thought.
 Maybe most people would find the back-and-forth timeline just perfect.

-As a completely unqualified reviewer, I can tell you just go ahead and download the ebook while it’s still free.
+As a completely unqualified reviewer, I can tell you just go ahead and download the ebook and read it free in Kindle Unlimited.
 And tell me how you liked it.

 “Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one’s lifetime.” – Mark Twain

 The book is the much-needed dose of positivity in these dreary times.
 We keep hearing scary stories every day.
 There’s so much negativity related to solo-traveling in India.
 One really needs to go out there to realize the inherent goodness in human beings.
 The book is a must-read.
 It will bring a smile to your face which will stay with you till the end.